Jax Taylor Takes Aim At Scheana Marie’s Relationship: ‘The Ink Is Barely Dry’ On Her Divorce

 “I’m just glad she’s happy,” Cartwright said.

 Jax Taylor and Scheana Marie have been close in recent years but lately, they appear to be keeping their distance as they focus on their respective relationships.
-That said, Brittany Cartwright has grown extremely close to Scheana Marie and at the end of last month, they traveled to Atlanta together for a vacation.
+That said, Brittany Cartwright has grown extremely close to Scheana Marie, and at the end of last month, they traveled to Atlanta together for a vacation.

 In other Jax Taylor news, he and his girlfriend are rumored to be engaged after Taylor shared a couple of photos of Cartwright wearing what appeared to be a diamond ring on her engagement finger.
-While nothing has been announced quite yet, rumors are swirling in regard to the couple’s possible on-camera engagement during their Vanderpump Rules spinoff series, Jax and Brittany Take Kentucky.
+While nothing has been announced quite yet, rumors are swirling over the couple’s possible on-camera engagement during their Vanderpump Rules spinoff series, Jax and Brittany Take Kentucky.

 To see more of Jax Taylor and Brittany Cartwright, don’t miss new episodes of Jax and Brittany Take Kentucky Season 1 on Wednesday nights at 9 p.m. on Bravo TV.